Drinking Water Testing

 Water Filters and Treatment Systems

 In the last decade, interest in home drinking water treatment products has grown tremendously.
-Unfortunately, it isn't always easy to know whether a particular product is as safe and effective as the manufacturer claims at reducing various contaminants in your drinking water.
-Should you choose to add a water filter to your home, it is important to look for filters and treatment systems with the NSF mark.
-NSF certified products are your key to making sure they meet strict standards for public health protection.
+Unfortunately, it isn’t always easy to know whether a particular product is as safe and effective as the manufacturer claims in reducing contaminants in your drinking water.
+If you add a water filter to your home, looking for filters and treatment systems with the NSF mark is essential.
+NSF-certified products are key to ensuring they meet strict public health protection standards.

 Source: